cjeva10/portfolio_interview/README.md

 ## Advice

 Take your time reading through the prompt, ask questions to clarify and digest the problem, and use provided links and documentation to help you as needed.

-It is OK if you don't understand all or some of the task - this problem is meant to test one's ability to read documentation, identify and map out the important details of a problem, and ask good clarifying questions.
+It is OK if you don't understand all or some of the task - this problem is not solely for judging web3/crypto knowledge and coding abilities, but also to test one's ability to read documentation, identify and map out the important details of a (potentially unfamiliar) problem, and ask good clarifying questions.

 ## File structure
 The project includes: